 Makoto Shinkai presents a triptych of love and heartbreak stories in 5 Centimeters Per Second.
 The central characters are Takaki Tono and his friend Akari.
 Each of the three vignettes examines their relationship from different perspectives and different phases.
 Shinkai is exceptionally skilled at creating stunning backgrounds and an immersive atmosphere.
 The lush visuals gracefully flow alongside the soothing soundtrack.

 At the same time, Shinkai adds more layers to the tale of youthful love.
 Though there’s always something reassuring in the way he ends his narrative, Shinkai also addresses the characters’ darker realities.
-He breaks down a lot of our preconceptions about teen romance.
+He breaks a lot of our preconceptions about teen romance.
 Shinkai delves deep into these people’s bitter core.
 There are quite a few powerful moments here that could hit you like a ton of bricks.

 12. The Garden of Words (2013)